theatlasroom/tidbits/programming/frontend-engineering.md

 ### Accessibiliy + Responsive web design

-- Increasingly applications and pages need to be accessible and performant on multiple devices with different capabilities
+- Increasingly, applications and pages need to be accessible and performant on multiple devices with different capabilities
 - Use of media queries allows targeting specific device capabilities
 - Not everyone is on a modern phone with a 4G connection
 - Web applications need to be accessible for all types of users